claudiabuonocore/copilot-bootcamp-session1/.github/steps/2-x-review.md

 ### What's next?

-- Session 3
+- Session 2
-  - Instructions files and documentation
+  - Context files and documentation
 - Continue working on this project
   - Use Copilot to add filtering functionality for the items list
   - Implement item editing capabilities